 Vanessa graduated as a physiotherapist and is also a Level 3 Personal trainer.
 She worked overseas for 10 years and has now settled in Oxford where she is currently in the process of completing her Comprehensive Pilates training.
 She sees Pilates as a vital tool to make exercise enjoyable and physically challenging experience for all ages and abilities.
 She is always looking to help people learn that they can ultimately calibrate their movements for optimal health and well-being, achieving a physical and mental balance.

 Bertie JessonYoga Instructor

-Bertie has been teaching Yoga for 12 years.
+Bertie has been teaching Yoga for approximately 15 years.
 She initially trained with the BWY completing her 500 Diploma course.
-Now a British Wheel DCT & FCT ( Diploma & Foundation Course Tutor) she is running her own teacher training and foundation courses in Oxford at Tops.
+Now a British Wheel DCT & FCT ( Diploma & Foundation Course Tutor) she is running her own teacher training and foundation courses in Oxford at TOPS as well as yearly yoga retreats in Puglia.
 Bertie’s yoga practice combines strength in an asana while understanding how to find release through the breath.
 She relishes teaching the intricacies of anatomy and physiology of a pose while understanding the subtleties of the body and interweaving the philosophy of yoga.
-Bertie teaches and likes to adapts yoga to her students individual needs.
+Bertie teaches and likes to adapt yoga to her students individual needs.

 Sophia ArgyrisYoga Instructor